Two parameters bt-algebra and invariants for links and tied links: The invariant via skein relation

 We generalize the linking number to tied links.

-\begin{definition} \rm We call class linking number, between two classes of components, the sum of linking numbers of the components of one class with the components of the other class.
-We denote it by c--linking number. \end{definition}
+\begin{definition} \rm We call class linking number or c--linking number, between two classes of components, the sum of linking numbers of the components of one class with the components of the other class. \end{definition}

-\begin{definition} \rm We call class linking graph, denoted c--linking graph, of a tied link $\TL$, the $k$--graph whose vertices represent the $k$ classes of the $\TL$ components and where two vertices are connected by an edge iff the corresponding classes have a non--zero c--linking number.
+\begin{definition} \rm We call c--linking graph of a tied link $\TL$, the $k$--graph whose vertices represent the $k$ classes of the $\TL$ components and where two vertices are connected by an edge if the corresponding classes have a nonzero c--linking number.
 Each edge is labeled by the corresponding c--linking number. \end{definition}

-\begin{example}\rm The link s in Figure \ref{Fig2} have three components: 1, 2 and 3, and two classes, $A= \{1,3\}$ and $B=\{2\}$.
+\begin{example}\rm The links in Figure \ref{Fig2} have three components: 1, 2 and 3, and two classes, $A= \{1,3\}$ and $B=\{2\}$.
 All crossings have positive sign.
-The c--linking numbers between the classes $A$ and $B$ are both equal to 2.
+The c--linking number between the classes $A$ and $B$ is in both cases equal to 2.
 The corresponding c--linking graph is shown at right. \end{example}